oberocks/obebs4/README.md

 > *"OBE:BS4 assumes that everyone working on a web project needs transparent access to each option and limitation of the project at all times."* - Matt McT

-Accomplishing this was done through a surprisingly simple process tweak.
-The secret, was creating a system where the front-end specialists are required to provide the design specialists a complete reference of design element options, before any design work begins.
+Accomplishing this was done through a surprisingly simple operational tweak.
+The secret, was creating a system where the front-end specialists are required to provide the design specialists a complete reference of design element options, already cross-browser optimized, and and accessible from any device, all before **_any_** design work begins.

-This change forces front-end specialists to be strategic and plan ahead for their eventual handoff.
-What's magical about this process, is that this shift in approach gives front-end specialists the unheard of opportunity to refactor and templatize elements/components at a production level, before any design processes even begin!
+This change forces front-end specialists to strategically plan ahead for their eventual handoff.
+What's magical about this process is that it gives front-end specialists the unheard of opportunity to refactor and templatize elements/components at a production level, before **_any_** design sprints even kickoff!

-THAT is what OBE:BS4 was designed to do!
-It forces all project stakeholders to think more strategically about *responsive* content issues, by abstracting every single design aspect to solve thise issues into a giant digital box of designer-ready pieces.
-If each piece is in-turn fully optimized for production (IE valid, semantic, accessibile, and refactored), then the entire group now has the cognative room to focus on what the web is really all about... facilitating user content consumption, fostering eCommerce conversions, and/or offering high-quality and accessible services.
+The OBE:BS4 Design System forces **_all_** project stakeholders to think more strategically about *responsive* content issues, by abstracting every single design aspect to solve those issues into a giant digital box of designer-ready pieces.
+If each piece is in-turn fully optimized for production (IE valid, semantic, cross-browser, accessibile, and optimized for reuse), then the entire production line now has the cognative room to focus on what the web is really all about... facilitating user content consumption, fostering eCommerce conversions, and/or offering high-quality and accessible services... on any device.

 #### Project Structure